 When comparing GRAVIT vs Affinity Designer, the Slant community recommends GRAVIT for most people.
-In the question“What are the best high-fidelity website design tools?”
-GRAVIT is ranked 1st while Affinity Designer is ranked 5th.
+In the question“What are the best vector graphics editors?”
+GRAVIT is ranked 4th while Affinity Designer is ranked 6th.
 The most important reason people chose GRAVIT is:

 Gravit is completely free to use.
 It was open source up until a recent release, however there are plans to open source it again in the future.

 Ranked in these QuestionsQuestion Ranking